Royals vs. Orioles Player Props Betting Odds

 Frazier Stats

-- Adam Frazier has 11 doubles, a triple, six home runs, 17 walks and 26 RBI (47 total hits).
-He's also stolen six bases.
+- Adam Frazier has 11 doubles, a triple, seven home runs, 18 walks and 28 RBI (48 total hits).
+He has swiped six bases.

 Frazier Recent Games